csesoc/constitution/CONSTITUTION.rst

 #.
 One of the Co-Presidents is to preside as chairperson at each general meeting of CSESoc.
 Where they cannot decide who should be the chairperson, the Treasurer shall be the chairperson of that general meeting.

    #.
 Should neither Co-President be able to preside as chairperson, they shall nominate another member of CSESoc to be preside as chairperson.
    #.
-Should the Co-Presidents be unable to decide who should preside as chairperson, and should the Treasuere be unable to preside as chairperson, the Treasuer shall nomiate another member of CSESoc to preside as chairperson.
+Should the Co-Presidents be unable to decide who should preside as chairperson, and should the Treasurer be unable to preside as chairperson, the Treasurer shall nominate another member of CSESoc to preside as chairperson.

 #.
 If the Co-Presidents or Treasurer are absent or unwilling to act as required under this section, the members present must elect one of their number to preside as chairperson at the meeting.